 The flagship destination of Chinese tourists for 2018?
-Vietnam without undoubtedly, which records a phenomenal increase of Chinese visitors: more than 60% of additional travelers were welcomed in 2017 compared to the previous year.
+Vietnam undoubtedly, records a phenomenal increase in Chinese visitors: more than 60% of additional travelers were welcomed in 2017 compared to the previous year.
 This figure could increase further during the year to come!

 Tourism in Vietnam